AengusMcGuinness/KREPE/README.md

 # KREPE

+## ABSTRACT:
+Efficient genome assembly is a growing need due to the introduction of high volume sequencing such as shotgun and Illumina.
+Novel ways to quickly assemble genomes and reduce error margins have become an important commodity.
+K-mers are one stragety, allowing for high error margins to be reduced significantly by parsing the read and matching together sequences.
+KREPE is a python command-line tool created to better serve the bioinformatics community in creation of meaningful graphs and calculations.
+By utilising python dictionaries and multiple different graph visualizations, KREPE serves as a one-stop shop for assembling genomes, creating occurrence graphs, assembling genomes with De Bruijn graphs, calculating Jaccard similarity, generating venn diagrams, and making high quality dendrograms.
+KREPE is an open-source tool for analyzing and creating representative genome visualizations.

 ## ABOUT:
 Co-Authors Erika Pedersen and Aengus McGuinness created KREPE at a fellowship with the Institute for Computing in Research.